Totally geodesic submanifolds in products of rank one symmetric spaces: Introduction

 Consequently, an interesting problem is to compute $\mathcal{J}$ or $\mathcal{J}_r$.
 In this article, we will prove the following result. \begin{theoremB} Let $\mathcal{J}$ be the set of K\"ahler angles of totally geodesic submanifolds in non-flat irreducible Hermitian symmetric spaces.
 Then $\mathcal{J}$ contains a dense subset of $[0,\pi/2]$. \end{theoremB}

 This article is structured as follows.
 In Section \ref{sect:preliminaries}, we start by recalling some known results concerning totally geodesic submanifolds in reducible symmetric spaces.
-In particular, we introduce the notion of diagonal totally geodesic submanifold.
-Then, we give a structure theorem for totally geodesic submanifolds of maximal rank in reducible symmetric spaces.
-In Section~\ref{sect:reduciblerank2}, we will classify totally geodesic submanifolds in reducible symmetric spaces of rank two.
-Furthermore, we will introduce the notion of adapted Young tableau, which will be used to classify totally geodesic submanifolds in products of an arbitrary number of rank one symmetric spaces (Theorem A).
-Finally, in Section~\ref{sect:slant}, we construct totally geodesic submanifolds with non-trivial constant K\"ahler angle in complex Grassmannians, and prove Theorem B.
+In particular, we introduce the notions of $k$-diagonal and diagonal totally geodesic submanifolds.
+Then, we give a structure result for totally geodesic submanifolds of maximal rank in reducible symmetric spaces (see~Proposition~\ref{prop:maximalrank}).